ktg5/twitchevents-project/README.md

 ## OBS Stuff
 To show your viewers event polls & event custom displays, you'll need the `TwitchEvents Event Web` url provided when you start the *twitchevents-project*.
 It'll display first thing from `TwitchEvents` in the console/terminal.
 You can copy the click provided in that log, & put it into a browser source on your OBS.

-The `TwitchEvents Event Web` runs the your computer with the port provided under the `webPort` number in the *twitchevents-project* config file, I'd recommend not having it open but outsiders can't do much with it (from what I've developed it to do).
+The `TwitchEvents Event Web` runs on your computer with the port provided under the `webPort` number in the *twitchevents-project* config file, I'd recommend not having it open but outsiders can't do much with it (from what I've developed it to do).